The Ultimate Digital Brainstorming Tool to Move from Ideas to Action

 Step 4: Move from ideas to action

 Here's where some digital brainstorming tools fall short.
 If you've agreed on a few ideas to try, it's tempting to leave it at that, but we all know that agreeing on doing something and doing it are different things.
 Particularly if you've captured the ideas in a tool your team uses infrequently, it could be out of sight, out of mind.
-Moving from ideas to action is where a lot of companies fall flat.
+Moving from ideas to action is where a lot of companies fall flat and should be covered at your team meetings.

 This is where Rhythm's Idea Board really shines as a digital brainstorming tool.
 Using Rhythm as your digital brainstorming tool will help you move from ideas to execution flawlessly.
 You can click to convert an idea into a Priority and assign it to an owner, clarify success criteria, and agree on a start and end date.
 This Priority shows up on the owner's list of goals to update weekly, and the team can collaborate, link supporting goals and keep up with progress over time so nothing slips through the cracks.